Today (November 18, 2015): Review of The Langham London Hotel (UK).

 PROS & THINGS I LIKE

 - The hotel holds some of the most desirable real estate in London: it is located in an elegant mansion that occupies an entire city block on Regent Street in the British capital’s world-renowned West End neighborhood.
 It’s the perfect base from which to explore the shopping in Regent Street, Bond Street, and Oxford Street, as well as cultural attractions such as The British Museum.
-The Oxford Circus Underground is only a 5-min walk from the hotel, so it’s very easy to get from there to other city quarters.
+The Oxford Circus Underground is only a 5-min walk from the hotel, so it’s very easy to get from the property to other city quarters.

 - When you enter the hotel through the revolving doors and up the marble staircase, you walk into an incredible 150 years of history.
 The hotel opened in 1865 and immediately became London’s first purpose-built ‘Grand Hotel’, enchanting Victorian high society with comforts and luxuries which far exceeded their expectations.
 At the time, electric lights, hydraulic lifts, air conditioning, and other extraordinary innovations revolutionised the luxury hotel experience.
 No surprise that it was – and still is – the favoured venue for royalty, artists, and musicians from around the world.
-Sir Arthur Conan Doyle, Charles Dickens, and HRH Diana, Princess of Wales, were regular visitors to the hotel.
+Sir Arthur Conan Doyle, Charles Dickens, and HRH Diana, Princess of Wales, were regular visitors of the hotel.

 - The hotel’s grand lobby, with its pink marble, impressive flower displays, and high ceilings, is very elegant.
 The reception and concierge desks are located in a separate room to the right of the main lobby, while two elegant Victorian staircases (or more modern elevators) take guests to their rooms located in the different wings of the hotels.

 - The 380 elegantly appointed rooms and suites evoke a welcoming, residential ambience, while offering the conveniences of today.
-The hotel has no less than 9 room categories to choose from.
-During my visit to the Langham London, I stayed in a lovely Grand Executive Room, located on the corner of the building on the 4th floor, overlooking Regent Street.
+The hotel has nine room categories to choose from.
+During my visit to The Langham London, I stayed in a lovely Grand Executive Room, located on the corner of the building on the 4th floor, overlooking Regent Street.
 Part of the newly refurbished and exclusive Regent Wing, Grand Executive Rooms capture the essence of the Regency period, with historic detailing, an eclectic mix of artwork, and some striking purple colour touches.
 The ultra-comfortable, king-sized bed was by far one of the best and largest beds that I have ever slept in.
 For the ultimate convenience of the chic shopper, Grand Executive Rooms also offer a rare feature: a private door with immediate access to the top of Regent Street.

 - When you book a Langham Club room or suite, you will get exclusive access to the fantastic, brand new Langham Club Lounge and its wide range of all-day privileges.
 The lounge is spread across two floors and features a modern and bright design.
-The Langham London is currently the only 5 stars property in London to feature a Club concept, offering appointed butler service, private check-in and departure services, continental and hot breakfast selection, early evening bar service (with tapas), a sampling of afternoon tea, and 2 hours complimentary use of The Langham Club boardroom & media room.
+The Langham London is currently the only 5 star property in London to feature a Club concept, offering appointed butler service, private check-in and departure services, continental and hot breakfast selection, early evening bar service (with tapas), a sampling of afternoon tea, and 2 hours complimentary use of The Langham Club boardroom & media room.

-- One of the most impressive features of the hotel is to be found in the basement: a lavish, underground wellness and health sanctuary.
+- One of the most impressive features of the hotel is found in the basement: a lavish underground wellness and health sanctuary.
 The Chuan Spa has six private treatment rooms, and its traditional chinese medicine inspired treatments are designed to rebalance and revitalize the body and soul.
 During my visit, I had a fitness massage which was excellent.
 The Chuan Health Club is a fully equipped fitness centre with first-rate technogym cardio and resistance equipment, free weights steam rooms, salt sauna, vitality pool and a 16-metre (53 feet) swimming pool, built into what used to be a bank vault in the depths of the building.

 - The hotel’s signature, Michelin starred restaurant, Roux at the Landau, is one of London’s most exquisite and celebrated fine dining venues.
 The cuisine features a modern interpretation of classic French cooking from father and son chefs Albert and Michel Roux Jr. I had dinner at the restaurant during my stay and the presentation and taste of the food far exceeded my already very high expectations.
 Highly recommended!